pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 [^original-blogpost]: Original blogpost: NeuroOn: The Emperor is Naked! (only in Polish) on [my blog](neuroon-krol-jest-nagi-pl.html)

 [^sobieskiego]: Sleep Disorders Center at the Institute of Psychiatry and Neurology in Warsaw [homepage](http://www.sen-instytut.pl/index_en.html)

+[^openbci]: The original Kickstarter campaign from 2013 - [link](https://www.kickstarter.com/projects/openbci/openbci-an-open-source-brain-computer-interface-fo) and their [homepage](http://openbci.com/)